shedwyn/bias-tracker/Proposal_formal.md

     * Incident Time
     * Incident Type (pos/neg)
     * Incident Type Descriptors (list)
-    * Subject Matter (limit to list)
-    * Subject Stray (yes/no)
     * Text Box for Detail
-    * Mitigation During (limit to list / ID links to other table?)
-    * Mitigation After (limit to list / ID links to other table?)
-    * Physical Location of Incident
-    * Size of Group at Time of Incident
-    * Leader of Group Where Incident Occurred

 ## Technical Components
 **What are the "moving parts"?**